Unix, Security, and FTP (2005)

 FTP is a file transferring protocol that sends passwords in clear text.
 That means, any no-brainer hacker on the network can learn user's login password.
 This situation is similar to telnet.
 Telnet itself has been phased out almost completely since about ~2000 by ssh. (which is a incompetence comparable to any hole Microsoft possibly ever had at the time) So today, almost every server you'll find run ssh service instead of telnet.
 However, FTP is still used UBIQUITOUSLY, instead of the secure counterpart SFTP. (sftp here means the SSH File Transfer Protocol, not Simple File Transfer Protocol or FTP tunneling thru SSH.)

-From my experience, most web hosting companies (that hosts on unix) tout their use of ssh for security reasons as if there is no tomorrow, yet they all meanwhile run ftp along side on public network, like a faaking mum joke.
+From my experience, most web hosting companies (that hosts on unix) tout their use of ssh for security reasons as if there is no tomorrow, yet they all meanwhile run ftp along side on public network, like a fucking mum joke.

 This is the same with Apple as i have just realized.
 Look at Apple's Server Admin app.
 You'll see this app has FTP widget built-into the GUI along with other protocol services such as HTTP, DNS, AFP, SAMBA…, but no SFTP.
 Nor is SFTP mentioned in Apple's official OS X server doc on file serving.